homerchen19/nba-go/README.md

 #### Filter

+Filter results to quickly jump to the info you care about

 #### Options
 ##### `-f` or `--filter`

-Currently supports filtering the results by team to quickly jump to a game
+Currently only supports filtering the results by team but more options on the way

 #### `nba-go game --filter team=Detroit`